jitendrasuthar1998/namaste-react-notes-by-jitendra/3.LayingTheFoundation/readme.md

 Parcel is doing the job behind the scenes.

-Even before the above code goes to the browser or javascript engine, it is transpired before it goes to the JavaScript engine and the JavaScript engine receives code that the browser can understand.
+Even before the above code goes to the browser or javascript engine, it is transpiled before it goes to the JavaScript engine and the JavaScript engine receives code that the browser can understand.

 Transpiling is done by Parcel.